Random-Access-Exomemory/fosscord.py/docs/api.rst

     .. attribute:: channel_follower

-        Represents a webhook that is internally managed by Discord, used for following channels.
+        Represents a webhook that is internally managed by Fosscord, used for following channels.

     .. attribute:: application